Art and Food as Creative Platforms for Neighborhood Revitalization

 In tandem with the above creative process, farmers from the Agri-Cultura Network--ACN--(a farmer-owned cooperative committed to creating a sustainable food market for South Valley) received stipends to provide workshops and technical assistance to local growers.

-The art tables will be fabricated and installed in 2018 and 2019.
+The art tables will be fabricated and installed by December of 2020.

-Phase Three: Animating Public Art Spaces (2019 and beyond
+Phase Three: Animating Public Art Spaces (2020 and beyond)

 Artful Life, with South Valley residents and project partners, will animate the table spaces with community activities that foster connection, dialogue, culture, entrepreneurial innovation, and activities that support local growers.